JoyceYao/phonegap-hexGame/README.md

-# phonegap-boku
+# phonegap-hexGame
-Phonegap wrapper for boku
+Phonegap wrapper for hexGame